almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * @michobenjamin, michaelobenjamin.com, Michael Benjamin; presenter
 * self-awareness is the key
 * "The Power of Yet", principles are outlined, book recommendation
-* self-awareness is knowing who you are. your results will vary, but don't compare yourself to anybody else other than your previous self
+* self-awareness is knowing who You are.
+Your results will vary, but don't compare Yourself to anybody else other than Your previous self
-* using writing to manifest the things that you want. others may not understand, but you work on your goals - All my debts are cancelled!
+* using writing to manifest the things that You want. others may not understand, but You work on Your goals - All my debts are cancelled!
-* what's your driving force?
+* what's Your driving force?
 Less debt means less stress
-* the DISC assessment; helps you to know what your superpower is
+* the DISC assessment; helps You to know what Your superpower is
 * Eric Thomas - need to look into who he is
-* ET Extremee Execution Program
+* ET Extreme Execution Program
-* what's your superpower?
+* what's Your superpower?
 Pilot - D; Flight Attendant - I; Grounds Crew - S;
 Air Traffic Controller - C    [flightassessment.com](flightassessment.com)
 * DEBT is a thief
-* youre not broke, you're on a financial transition
+* you're not broke, You're on a financial transition

 ### 3 steps - believe (spiritual), plan (mental), execute (physical)

-* believe - tell your spirit what to do; program yourself; you words feed your spirit;
+* believe - tell Your spirit what to do; program Yourself; You words feed Your spirit;
 * he did a 21-day fast
 * consider biweekly payments vs monthly payment - equates to an additional month of payments

-* plan - reframe your mindset to follow actionable steps
+* plan - reframe Your mindset to follow actionable steps
-* stretch yourself by creating a plan
+* stretch Yourself by creating a plan
 * comparison is a thief of joy
-* value your time; it is a finite resource
+* value Your time; it is a finite resource
-* stop worrying about others and worry about yourself; how do you view yourself
+* stop worrying about others and worry about Yourself; how do You view Yourself
-* if saving doesn't hurt you physically and emotionally, you're not doing enough
+* if saving doesn't hurt You physically and emotionally, You're not doing enough
-* failure is going to happen; you have to change your perspective
+* failure is going to happen; You have to change Your perspective

 #### parts of the plan

 * lifestyle
-* give - give to those in need ; not necessarily tithes; when you give, then you will get in return
+* give - give to those in need ; not necessarily tithes; when You give, then You will get in return
 * physical - exercise consistently and maintain; doing this creates consistently
 * spiritual - allow God to maximize my spiritual strength
 * mental - apply to daily reading and meditation
-* affirmations - tell you yourself that you can a get rid of your debt; consider doing 30 day challenges related to your finances
+* affirmations - tell You Yourself that You can a get rid of Your debt; consider doing 30 day challenges related to Your finances
-* tell your money what you want it to do; not the other way around
+* tell Your money what You want it to do; not the other way around

-* meditation exercise; improves your decision making and lowers stress
+* meditation exercise; improves Your decision making and lowers stress
 * Medication is temporary feeling; meditation is permanent healing
 * get off social media at least once per week; reduces FOMO (fear of missing out); a lot of people only post their best online instead of their entire life
-* have a free hobby - you'll save money by doing things that do not cost you
+* have a free hobby - You'll save money by doing things that do not cost You

-* budget - going to have to do it so that you know what you are doing with your money and what your money is doing; confirms that you are spending less than you make
+* budget - going to have to do it so that You know what You are doing with Your money and what Your money is doing; confirms that You are spending less than You make
-* when changing your spending habits, break it down into smaller steps
+* when changing Your spending habits, break it down into smaller steps
-* you are your own CFO; look at your finances as a business
+* You are Your own CFO; look at Your finances as a business

 * budget vs money system
 * need to leave room for guilt free spending
 * can't bring logic to an emotional situation; numbers are about logic as it is math
-* categorize your needs and wants
+* categorize Your needs and wants

-* once you categories needs vs wants;
+* once You categories needs vs wants;
 * rent shouldn't exceed 25 percent
-* allow 10 percent for saves; can be adjusted to 5 percent once you have $1k in savings
+* allow 10 percent for saves; can be adjusted to 5 percent once You have $1k in savings

-* bring in addition money through other sources. use that additional income to pay towards your debt. in addition, pay above the minimum amount
+* bring in addition money through other sources. use that additional income to pay towards Your debt. in addition, pay above the minimum amount

 ### Execute

 * generate money
-* what are your skills? talents?  sell stuff.
+* what are Your skills? talents?  sell stuff.
 Turo app.
 Amazon lighting deals

 * EAT (Execute and Thrive)
-* do what you say that you are going do and have planned for
+* do what You say that You are going do and have planned for
-* consider free meals; allows you to use more money torwards debt payments
+* consider free meals; allows You to use more money towards debt payments
-* car should not be more than 20% of your income
+* car should not be more than 20% of Your income
 * "A vision without execution is hallucination" - Thomas Edison
-* your debt should exceed your income
+* Your debt should exceed Your income
-* be humble - don't be afraid; sometimes you do need to have an ego check
+* be humble - don't be afraid; sometimes You do need to have an ego check
-* write an affirmation and include the date of when you want it to be done by
+* write an affirmation and include the date of when You want it to be done by

 ## The Power of Body Language

 ### hands and position

-* make sure that your hands are visible; keep them above the desk; avoid the pockets; use explainatory gestures (using your hands to explain, i.e. small vs big)
+* make sure that Your hands are visible; keep them above the desk; avoid the pockets; use explanatory gestures (using Your hands to explain, i.e. small vs big)
 * stiff (low), explanatory (ideal), and jazz hands (high)
-* trying to keep your hands in the chest area; on video, keep them in the frame
+* trying to keep Your hands in the chest area; on video, keep them in the frame

 ### handshakes

 * handshake audit - weak vs firm; what does it say about the person's personality?;
 vertical vs horizontal
-* dry your hands so that they aren't wet; shake vertical, horizontal shakes can mean dominate or submissive (notice how President 45 does handshakes); mirrored firmness (don't give death grip, but not weak either);
+* dry Your hands so that they aren't wet; shake vertical, horizontal shakes can mean dominate or submissive (notice how President 45 does handshakes); mirrored firmness (don't give death grip, but not weak either);
 * if doing a video call, then do a wave and a smile

 ### eye contact

-* mutual gazing - synchronizes activity with what you are doing and helps you pick up on social signals and clues
+* mutual gazing - synchronizes activity with what You are doing and helps You pick up on social signals and clues
 * types of eye contact - power gazing (looking between eyes and forehead), social gazing (focus between the eyes and the mouth), intimate gazing (from eyes to bottom of neck)